GSA/plainlanguage.gov/_pages/training/introductory-classes.md

   - http://www.plainlanguage.gov/resources/take_training/freetraining.cfm
 ---

 PLAIN is dedicated to helping federal agencies train their staff to communicate clearly and develop their own plain language programs.
+We'll train your managers as well.

-We offer free, half day plain language and writing for the web training classes for all federal agencies.
+We offer free, half-day training classes for federal agencies.
 All of our classes are based on the [Federal Plain Language Guidelines]({{ site.baseurl }}/guidelines/) and involve interactive writing exercises.

-For training outside the DC area, you must pay the trainer's expenses.
-We'll train your managers as well.

 ## Class descriptions